LivsWorld/sc-classification/README.md

 Code for Olivia Shen's ECS 174 final project.
 Images for the `SC-2000v2` dataset were provided by John T Shen MD Corp.
 The `SC-2000v2` dataset and code for splitting data is not included to protect patient and business privacy.

+See the paper with experiments and results [here](https://drive.google.com/file/d/1QgBwEpoBxuFDCA7sYrppjSK4d822T0za/view).

 ## Packages
 See `requirements.txt`.